cloudmrhub/KomaNYU.jl/docs/src/how-to/2-3-use-koma-scripts.md

 ## Exporting Results to .mat File
 (You can also go to [analog steps using UI](2-1-use-koma-ui.md#Exporting-Results-to-.mat-File))

-Many people in the MRI community uses MATLAB, probably you are one of them and you want to process the raw signal in the MATLAB environment after simulation is done with **KomaMRI**.
+Many people in the MRI community uses MATLAB, probably you are one of them and you want to process the raw signal in the MATLAB environment after simulation is done with **KomaNYU**.
 Here we show you an example of how to save a `.mat` file with the information of the raw signal thank to the help of the **MAT** package:

-Many people in the MRI community use **MATLAB**; you might be one of them and may want to process the **Raw Signal** in the **MATLAB** environment after simulation is completed with **KomaMRI**.
+Many people in the MRI community use **MATLAB**; you might be one of them and may want to process the **Raw Signal** in the **MATLAB** environment after simulation is completed with **KomaNYU**.
 Here, we provide an example of how to save a `.mat` file containing the  **Raw Signal** information using the **MAT** package.
 ```julia
 # Use the MAT package
 using MAT